 I then briefly nested in an art museum cubicle before deciding it was finally time to focus on my writing career.

-As a storyteller and editor, my goal is to amplify narratives of female, minority agency, and to redefine the literary canon.
-I work as Copy Chief and Co-Editor of the Black Allyship @Mochi column for Mochi Magazine, an online destination for Asian American women.
+As a storyteller and editor, my goal is to amplify narratives of women minority agency, and to redefine the literary canon.
+I work as Executive Editor, Copy Chief, and Co-Editor of the Black Allyship @Mochi column for Mochi Magazine, an online destination for Asian American women.
 My short story “The Kumiho’s Song” was published in the seventh issue of Truancy Magazine, and my poem “secondhand lover” was published in the Summer ’20 issue of Peach Velvet Magazine.